Spread Betting vs CFD Trading – Differences and Platform Reviews

 Fees

 Another way CFDs vs spread betting are different is in the fees you pay to trade.
-You may pay a commission or transaction fee to open a CFD trade, while spread bets are never subject to commissions.
+You may pay a commission or transaction fee to open a CFD trade, while spread bets are not subject to commissions.
 The positive news is that many CFD providers now offer commission-free trading.

 For either trading CFDs or spread betting, you will need to pay a spread.
 This is the difference between the bid and ask price of the underlying asset that you are trading around.
 Spreads can vary by asset and may fluctuate based on liquidity in the market.